MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 };
 ```

-Instead of transforming cube vertices on the CPU and uploading all of them to GPU, now we calculate and upload
+Instead of transforming cube vertices on the CPU and uploading all of them to the GPU, we now calculate and upload a single
-single MVP matrix to rgw GPU using root constant buffer, bind it to render pipeline using program bindings and
+MVP matrix to the GPU using a root constant buffer.
+We bind it to the render pipeline using program bindings and use it to
-use it to transform cube vertices to projection coordinates on the GPU in vertex shader.
+transform cube vertices to projection coordinates on the GPU in the vertex shader.

 ## CMake Build Configuration